Find Trade Colleges

 There are 1,604 students at Northark in total, 776 are full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

-9% of Northark students take out loans to afford college costs.
-The typical student loan amount is $3,918 a year.
+Approximately 9% of the students who attend this school take out loans.
+The average amount of student loans is $3,918 a year.
 Northark has a 6.0% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Public Public vs. Private